krauseannelize/notes-google-data-analytics-prof/2-Ask-Questions-to-Make-Data-Driven-Decisions/3-Spreadsheet-magic.md

 - add or delete columns
 - add a border

 As I am an advanced spreadsheet user, I used a new Google Sheets feature introduced in May 2024 **"Covert to table"** to apply automatic formatting to the table such as emphasized headers, filtering, resizing columns and naming the data range.
-The formatted spreadsheet can be viewed in Google Sheets or Excel.
+The formatted spreadsheet can be viewed in [Google Sheets](https://docs.google.com/spreadsheets/d/13eJDtozw4Y7w59CeRhKBw6z8A95KU25br7WvEQVHoDQ/edit?usp=sharing) or the [Excel file](/activities/spreadsheets/c02m03-population-lac-countries-activity.xlsx).

 ---